 - Transaction Monitoring: Unfortunately, getting to know customers and opening an account according to sanction lists is not enough to prevent risk.
 Anyone not on the sanction lists also has a risk of financial crime.
 Banks also have to control the transactions made to minimize the risk.
 Banks can do about it to put their clients on their rule sets and use AML Transaction Monitoring software that alerts them to rule violations.

 - Suspicious Activity Reports: The bank AML control unit is obliged to prepare a suspicious activity report (SAR) and submit it to financial authorities in case of detecting possible money laundering.
-SAR presentation should be clear.
+Therefore, the SAR presentation should be clear.

-AML Compliance Checklist for Crypto
+AML Compliance Checklist for Crypto Firms

 - 5AMLD - A guide for Virtual Asset Service Providers: It has been announced that the 5th AMLD, published by the European Union in 2018, will be applied to virtual currency exchanges and custody crypto wallet providers.
 The European Union is fighting increasing financial crimes together with FATF.
 While companies that do not fulfill their obligations are punished severely, they try to prevent crime with new regulations.